 Stakeholder Interviews:

 All strategies will eventually lead to new activities, budget allocations, team compositions, etc. A lot of these steps will necessitate approvals.
-That’s why you should gather stakeholders’ input first — to avoid unnecessary hurdles further down the line.
+That’s why you should gather stakeholders’ input first — to avoid unnecessary red tape further down the line.

-It’s also paramount to involve people who will be responsible for executing the strategy.
+It’s also paramount to involve people who will be responsible for executing the strategy, i.e. the hands-on UX designers.
 Otherwise, they may unwittingly undermine the whole enterprise.

 The primary goal of competitive analysis is finding gaps.
-And then filing them.
+And then deciding which gaps are worth filling.
 In this regard, UX could be conceptualized as a set of features: Some are missing, some are present and some are poorly executed.
 The goal is to find the areas that customers value, and competitors either don’t have or have it executed poorly.

 That way UX strategy not only helps you serve users better, but also differentiates you on the market.

 Lastly, whatever it is you’re envisioning must strike a chord with your users.
 They’re the ultimate arbiters of UX.
-There are multiple activities that could help you here:
+There are multiple UX research activities that could help you here:

 Quantitative Research (to form hypotheses)